Irrigation sprinkler: Underground

 Underground sprinklers function through means of basic electronic and hydraulic technology.
 This valve and all of the sprinklers that will be activated by this valve are known as a zone.
 Upon activation, the solenoid, which sits on top of the valve is magnetized lifting a small stainless steel plunger in its center.
 By doing this, the activated (or raised) plunger allows water to escape from the top of a rubber diaphragm located in the center of the valve.
 Water that has been charged and waiting on the bottom of this same diaphragm now has the higher pressure and lifts the diaphragm.
 This pressurized water is then allowed to escape down stream of the valve through a series of pipes, usually made of PVC (higher pressure commercial systems) or polyethylene pipe (for typically lower pressure residential systems).
 At the end of these pipes and flush to ground level (typically) are pre measured and spaced out sprinklers.
 These sprinklers can be fixed spray heads that have a set pattern and generally spray between 1.5 and 2 m, full rotating sprinklers that can spray a broken stream of water from 6 to 12 m, or small drip emitters that release a slow, steady drip of water on more delicate plants such as flowers and shrubs.
 Use of indigenous materials also recommended.

 Health risks

 In 2017, it was reported that use of common garden hoses in combination with spray nozzles may generate aerosols containing droplets smaller than 10 um, which can be inhaled by nearby people.
 Water stagnating in a hose between uses, especially when warmed by the sun, can host the growth and interaction of Legionella and free-living amoebae (FLA) as biofilms on the inner surface of the hose.
 Clinical cases of Legionnaires' disease or Pontiac fever have been found to be associated with inhalation of garden hose aerosols containing Legionella bacteria.
 The report provides measured microbial densities resulting from controlled hose conditions in order to quantify the human health risks.
 The densities of Legionella spp. identified in two types of hoses were found to be similar to those reported during legionellosis outbreaks from other causes.
-It is proposed that the risk could be mitigated by draining hoses after use.
+It has been proposed to mitigate the risk by draining hoses after use.